kennygrant/bestiary/strings.md

 If parsing a float for a currency value, consider converting the string to a value in cents first, as you will have work to do anyway to strip currency amounts and deal with missing cents.
 You can then parse as an integer and avoid any problems with storing it as a float.

-## Reading text files
+## Reading text files {#reading-files}

-The easiest way to read an entire file is with ioutil, but if the file is large this will use a large amount of memory:
+The easiest way to read an entire file is with ioutil, but unless the file is small (e.g. a config file) this can use a large amount of memory:

 ```go
 b, err := ioutil.ReadFile("path/to/file")